aelfric/ncfl-livedocs/events/cx.md

 ### Rules Violations

-Please consult Tab before deciding that something in the round warrants punishment for violating the rules, excepting the evidence violation process described below.
+Please consult Tab before deciding that something in the round warrants punishment for violating the rules.

 ### Decision Timer